Kilkeel: Sport

-Sports played in the Kilkeel area include Gaelic football, football, hockey, fishing, golf, hurling, and swimming.
+Sports played in the Kilkeel area include football, hockey, fishing, golf, GAA, and swimming.

+The most senior association football team is Valley Rangers Football Club of the Mid-Ulster Football League.
+They have won the Marshall Cup and the Premier Cup.
+Other local teams include Ballyvea FC, Dunnaman FC, Ballyvea FC, Annalong FC and Mourne Rovers.

+Annalong is one of the oldest football clubs in South Down, being formed in 1895.
+Dunnaman won the double in the 2025-26 season, winning MUFL Division 2 and the Foster Cup.

 There are five Gaelic Athletic Association clubs in the area: An Ríocht, Longstone, Atticall, Ballymartin, and Glasdrumman, with associated bars, facilities and community activities.
 In 2023 the five clubs came together to form Clann Mhúrn (people of Mourne) Hurling club and rotate their training and playing around the five different facilities.

-The most senior association football team is Valley Rangers Football Club of the Mid-Ulster Football League.
-Other local teams include Ballyvea FC, Dunnaman FC and Mourne Rovers.

 Kilkeel Elks Basketball Club was based at An Ríocht Hall, it is now defunct.

 Kilkeel Hockey Club play at McAuley Park, and is the only hockey club in Mourne.

 There is also a golf course at Kilkeel Golf Club and Cranfield formerly had a pitch and putt course.
 Fairways Golf, an indoor golf simulator, opened in 2023.